About the Postdoctoral Research Fellows Program

 Building Key Competencies for 21st Century Scientists

-Early-career scientists, specifically at the postdoctoral level, are uniquely positioned to advance the systemic changes needed in the Earth and space sciences as well as other disciplines in science, technology, engineering, arts, math and medicine (STEAMM).
+Early-career scientists, especially those at the postdoctoral level, are uniquely positioned to advance the academic transition to more interdisciplinary science within the Earth and space sciences, as well as other scientific disciplines, including technology, engineering, arts, math and medicine (STEAMM).

 How to participate